 As part of this, Rincewind discovers 'L Space', a way to travel back 12 hours in time.
 This allows him to disguise himself as a member of the brotherhood, by stealing a monk's hood.
 By listening in to the conversation being had, Rincewind is able to figure out the members of the brotherhood who have conspired to make Ankh-Morpork's existence a misery - each for their own means.

-The Chimmeny Sweep - who uses a golden brush to sweep chimmenies.
+- The Chimney Sweep - who uses a golden brush to sweep chimneys.

 These items must be given to the dragon, who is to destroy his creators.
 Lastly, Rincewind must stop the thief from stealing the dragon-summoning book.
 He swaps these with Nanny Ogg's Love Custard text.